redveil-security/ssh-mimik/README.md

 This will create a Docker container and copy a Bash SSH login script to the container's `/opt/scripts/` directory.
 Ideally, you'd also transfer the `IDENTITY.pem` file & standup a server with an IP of `192.168.2.1` to lead an attacker down a further path of deception and confusion.

+Then you'd run the honeypot:

+`sudo python3 serve.py -p 22 -l . -d examples/DockerFile`

 ### Errors

+If you pass a DockerFile that doesn't exist, the program will exit with an error indicating so.

-If you pass a Dockerfile that doesn't exist, the program won't currently exit & will continue running but will log a message saying: `[!]
+~~If you pass a DockerFile that doesn't exist, the program won't currently exit & will continue running but will log a message saying: `[!]
 Fatal error!
-Dockerfile was passed but doesn't exist: <DockerFile Name>!`.
-But on the client-side, you'll get an error saying `shell request failed on channel 0` after attempting to authenticate.
+DockerFile was passed but doesn't exist: <DockerFile Name>!`.
+But on the client-side, you'll get an error saying `shell request failed on channel 0` after attempting to authenticate.~~

 ## Common Issues